hemashushu/clobaframe/README.md

 clobaframe
 ==========

-Common components for web application, includes:
+Common components for web application.
+It abstracts the underlay service that runs on cloud platforms, such as VPS, Google cloud platform, Amazon web service, enable you to migrate web application between variable cloud platforms.

+Interfaces:

  * query: a SQL like query tool for collections.
  * cache: simplified the cache access.